mpol1t/off_broadway_websocket/README.md

 - **ws_timeout**: Time in milliseconds to wait for a pong response before assuming the connection is lost.
 - **ws_opts**: WebSocket-specific options passed to the **gun 2.1** library, such as `keepalive` and `silence_pings`.
 - **http_opts**: HTTP-specific options also compatible with **gun 2.1**, including version or custom headers.
+- **headers**: Optional headers to use when upgrading to WebSocket.

 Complete list of options accepted by `http_opts` and `ws_opts` is available [here](https://ninenines.eu/docs/en/gun/2.1/manual/gun/).